-Children will Shine workshops have started on Mondays after school at Heritage Park School in Peterborough.
+Children will Shine workshops are on Mondays after school in the Community Room at Tesco Hampton in Peterborough.
 Read more …

-Cambridgeshire County Council has worked with Pacdda, parents and professionals to develop new dyslexia guidance as part of its ‘Local Offer‘.
-Please see the link below, then click on the Dyslexia Guidance link.
+Cambridgeshire County Council has worked with Pacdda, parents and professionals to develop dyslexia guidance as part of its ‘Local Offer‘.
 There is lots of useful information in it although it unfortunately doesn’t recognise that dyslexia is more than just literacy and reading difficulties – with good teaching most dyslexics learn to read, which is why many are picked up later in their schooling or at Uni!

 Cambridgeshire Dyslexia Local Offer

-Provision should be similar for children in Peterborough, but the City Council may have slightly different policies.
+Provision should be similar for children in Peterborough, but the Council may have slightly different policies.

 We’re a local charity working to help people affected by dyslexia in and around Cambridgeshire and Peterborough.
 If you would like to find out more about PaCDDA or get involved in any way, from fund raising, to volunteering, befriending, tutoring, mentoring or supporting more generally, do contact us.
 Click here to go to our Contact us page.
 To join PaCDDA please click here to go to our Membership of PaCDDA and BDA page.